 Located in the heart of downtown Paint, Pennsylvania, Paint Falls can be reached with a very short, but very steep walk down a small access road behind a church.
 Parking is located directly at the top of the hill, and you can be from your car to the waterfall in less than two minutes.

 I’ve seen photos of Paint Falls that have been selectively zoomed or edited to look quite nice, but the abandoned trailer, piles of trash, and large metal piping next to the waterfall make this one a bit rough around the edges.
 However, I’ve yet to visit a waterfall that I didn’t enjoy visiting, and Paint Falls is no exception.

 For more information about getting there, check out my full article about how to get to Paint Falls.

 Want to see more waterfalls in Pennsylvania?
-Visit our Pennsylvania Waterfalls page to see visit recaps and recommendations for dozens of waterfalls around the state.
+Check out the roadside Hinkston Run Falls.
+You can also visit our Pennsylvania Waterfalls page to see visit recaps and recommendations for dozens of waterfalls around the state.